Icinga/icinga2/doc/4-configuring-icinga-2.md

 ### <a id="timeperiods-conf"></a> timeperiods.conf

-This file ships the default timeperiod definitions for `24x7`, `9to5` and `never`.
+This file contains the default timeperiod definitions for `24x7`, `9to5` and `never`.
 Timeperiod objects are referenced by `*period` objects such as hosts, services or notifications.

 ### <a id="satellite-conf"></a> satellite.conf

-Ships default templates and dependencies for [monitoring remote clients](8-monitoring-remote-systems.md#icinga2-remote-client-monitoring) using service discovery and [config generation](8-monitoring-remote-systems.md#icinga2-remote-monitoring-master-discovery-generate-config) on the master.
+Includes default templates and dependencies for [monitoring remote clients](8-monitoring-remote-systems.md#icinga2-remote-client-monitoring) using service discovery and [config generation](8-monitoring-remote-systems.md#icinga2-remote-monitoring-master-discovery-generate-config) on the master.
 Can be ignored/removed on setups not using this features.